Factual/braze-engine-integration-ios/example/README.md

 ### Testing

 If you'd like to test the integration, an example test is given.
 To run the test, fill out your information in StubConfiguration.m.
 Change the `testLatitude` and `testLongitude` variables to coordinates of a place which would trigger your Engine Circumstance.
+Your `brazeRestEndpoint` is the same as your SDK Endpoint after replacing 'sdk' with 'rest'.

 ### Explore